S :Society

 Explanation of the reason and background

-Our new medium-term management plan "YX2023," which started in FY2021, calls for transformation through exploitation and exploration.
+The new medium-term management plan, "YX2026," aims to achieve a complete transformation through deepening and exploration.
 In order to achieve this goal, we believe it is important to further promote diversity in human resources through encouraging our employees from various backgrounds to embrace various work styles each other, promote work styles that are not bound by conventional rules and ways of thinking, and create workplaces that enable employees to work together cheerfully with vigor and enthusiasm.

 Vision and targets